dddsphere/topspin/docs/adr/20230503-01-improved-configuration-mechanism.md

 Proposed

 ## Context
-Our application needs a more robust and flexible configuration mechanism that can support the 12 factor app configuration guidelines, as well as various ways to configure the application and set values.
-Additionally, we need a hot reloading mechanism that can update the configuration on the fly while the service is running.
-It is also important that the application can be also configured using standard Kubernetes mechanisms such as ConfigMaps and Secrets in the case our application needs to run on a cluster.
+In order to adhere to the 12 factor app configuration guidelines, our application requires a configuration mechanism that is both robust and flexible.
+It should offer multiple ways to configure the application and set values, and support hot reloading so that changes to the configuration can be made on the fly while the service is running.
+Furthermore, it's crucial that the application is compatible with standard Kubernetes mechanisms for configuration.

 ## Decision
 After considering several options, we have decided to use the open-source library Viper (https://github.com/spf13/viper) to implement our improved configuration mechanism.
-Viper supports a variety of config sources, including JSON, TOML, YAML, HCL, envfile, and Java properties files, as well as environment variables, remote config systems (such as etcd or Consul), and command line flags.
+Viper supports a variety of config sources, including JSON, TOML, YAML, HCL, envfile, and properties files, as well as environment variables, remote config systems (such as etcd or Consul), and command line flags.
 Viper also supports hot reloading, which allows for changes to be made to the config files while the application is running.

-We plan to implement a custom Viper provider that will handle configuration when running outside of Kubernetes.
-This provider will allow us to use a local YAML file for configuration when the application is running outside of Kubernetes, and the Kubernetes-based provider when running inside a Kubernetes cluster.
-This will provide us with a flexible and consistent configuration mechanism across different deployment environments.

 ## Consequences
-By using Viper, we can simplify the process of reading and setting configuration values for our application, and ensure that our configuration follows the 12 factor app guidelines.
-Viper is a well-known and well-documented library that is widely used in the industry, which should make it easier for developers to understand and use the configuration mechanism.
+After evaluating several options, we have decided to implement our improved configuration mechanism using the open-source library Viper (https://github.com/spf13/viper).
+Viper offers a wide range of configuration sources, including JSON, TOML, YAML, HCL, envfile, and properties files, as well as environment variables, remote config systems (such as etcd or Consul), and command line flags.
+Additionally, Viper supports hot reloading, allowing for config files to be updated while the application is running.
+It's worth noting that Viper can also be configured to retrieve configuration data from traditional Kubernetes Config Maps and Secrets.

 ## Date
 May 3, 2023